Last updated on

 - 1 cup sour cream

-- Preheat the oven to 425 degrees.
-Spray a 9x13 baking dish with cooking spray and set aside.
+- Preheat the oven to 425°F. Spray a 9×13-inch baking dish with cooking spray and set aside.

 - In a large skillet over medium heat add olive oil and onion.
-Cook for 5-7 minutes, or until the onion is soft and translucent.
-Add minced garlic and cook for 1-2 additional minutes.
+Cook for 5 to 7 minutes, or until the onion is soft and translucent.
+Add minced garlic and cook for 1 to 2 additional minutes.
 Turn off heat and add shredded cooked chicken, salt, and pepper.
 Stir to combine.
 Set aside.

 - In a saucepan over medium heat add butter and allow to melt.
 Once melted add flour and whisk together.